msakni22/Viola-Jones-Framework/README.md

 <img src="images/apply_haar.jfif" height=300px />

-Each haar feature is applied to different locations and sizes within all images.
-By sliding these rectangular windows over various positions and scales of the image, the algorithm computes feature values based on the intensity differences between the regions.
+After detecting an object using Haar-like features, it is crucial to evaluate the model to assess its accuracy.
 This involves subtracting the sum of pixel values in the black region from the sum of pixel values in the white region.
 If the feature value is close to the expected value (near 1), it indicates a strong presence of the property being detected.
 For a uniform surface(e.g., a wall) this value will be close to zero and won't provide any significant information.<br>

 $Feature\textunderscore Value = (\sum Pixel\textunderscore White\textunderscore Region - \sum Pixel\textunderscore Black\textunderscore Region) / Number\textunderscore of\textunderscore Pixel$